 "American Legion Riders as a National Program"

-All American Legion Rider groups must be a program supported by a Post or Department of The American Legion and shall uphold the declared principles of The American Legion as well as conform to and abide by the regulations and decisions of the Department, Post or other duly constituted Department governing body.
+All American Legion Rider (ALR) groups must be a program supported by a post or department of The American Legion and shall uphold the declared principles of The American Legion and conform to and abide by the regulations and decisions of the department, post, or other duly constituted department governing body.

 The following guidelines are recommended for The ALR program of The American Legion:

-- All ALR members shall strive to maintain the image of The American Legion, at all times upholding The American Legion name and emblem, which symbolizes the integrity and principles of this great organization
+- All ALR members shall strive to maintain the image of The American Legion, always upholding The American Legion name and emblem, which symbolizes the integrity and principles of this great organization.

-- All The ALR groups shall avoid the perception of being a "motorcycle club" or biker club"
+- All ALR groups shall avoid the perception of being a "motorcycle club" (MC) or biker club."

-- The only recognized The American Legion Rider logo is that which is copyrighted and sold through The American Legion National Emblem sales
+- The only recognized American Legion Rider logo is that which is copyrighted and sold through The American Legion National Emblem sales.

-- No use of rockers with the ALR patch because touching the patch violates trademark laws of the ALR logo.
+- No use of rockers with the ALR patch because touching the emblem violates trademark laws of the ALR logo.
 Rockers touching the out edge of the patch is acceptable.

-American Legion Rider groups shall abide by The American Legion Constitution and By-laws as well as the established Post and Department directives.
+American Legion Rider groups shall abide by The American Legion Constitution and By-laws at each level and the established post and department directives, standing rules, etc.

-The American Legion National Headquarters and the respective Departments shall maintain general oversight of ALR Program as regards to proper use of the name and emblem of The American Legion, ALR and The American Legion Legacy Run, and compliance with the National Constitution and By-Laws of The American Legion.
+The American Legion National Headquarters and the respective department and post shall maintain general oversight of the ALR Program regarding the proper use of the name and emblem of The American Legion, The American Legion Riders, and The American Legion Legacy Run, and compliance with the National Constitution and By-Laws of The American Legion.